CppMicroServices/CppMicroServices/documentation/doxygen/MicroServices_StaticModules.md

 imported static libraries (see also \ref MicroServices_StaticModules_Context).

-\note Note that if your static module does not export a module activator by using the macro `#US_EXPORT_MODULE_ACTIVATOR` you do not need to put the special import macros explained below into your code.
+\note Note that if your static module does not export a module activator by using the macro `#US_EXPORT_MODULE_ACTIVATOR` or does not contain embedded resources (see \ref MicroServices_Resources) you do not need to put the special import macros explained below into your code.
 You can use and link the static module just like any other static library.

 For every static module you would like to import, you need to put a call to `#US_IMPORT_MODULE` into the source code of the importing library.
+To make the static module's resources available to the importing module, you must also call `#US_IMPORT_MODULE_RESOURCES`.
 Addidtionally, you need a call to `#US_LOAD_IMPORTED_MODULES` which contains a space-deliminated list of module names in the importing libaries source code.
-This ensures that the module activators of the imported static modules are called appropriately.
+This ensures that the module activators of the imported static modules (if they exist) are called appropriately and that the embedded resources are registered with the importing module.

 \note When importing a static module into another static module, the call to `#US_LOAD_IMPORTED_MODULES` in the importing static module will have no effect.
 This macro can only be used in shared modules or executables.